Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs: Duties

-The Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs also serves as DoD coordinator and funding administrator for nuclear and conventional physical security equipment research, development, test, and evaluation programs executed by the Military Departments and the Defense Threat Reduction Agency (DTRA).
+The assistant secretary of defense for nuclear, chemical & biological defense programs also serves as DoD coordinator and funding administrator for nuclear and conventional physical security equipment research, development, test, and evaluation programs executed by the Military Departments and the Defense Threat Reduction Agency (DTRA).

-Before the National Defense Authorization Act for Fiscal Year 2011 on January 7, 2011, the Assistant Secretary of Defense for Nuclear, Chemical & Biological Defense Programs was known as the "Assistant to the Secretary of Defense for Nuclear & Chemical & Biological Defense Programs".
+Before the National Defense Authorization Act for Fiscal Year 2011 on January 7, 2011, the assistant secretary of defense for nuclear, chemical and biological defense programs was known as the "assistant to the secretary of defense for nuclear and chemical and biological defense programs".

-Three Deputy Assistant Secretaries of Defense report to the Assistant Secretary of Defense for Nuclear Chemical & Biological Defense Programs:
+Three deputy assistant secretaries of defense report to the assistant secretary of defense for nuclear chemical and biological defense programs: